Click here to listen to a reading of this blog:

 - Your menstrual cycle being irregular and sometimes a lot more heavy and painful.

-- Thyroid medication is needed for life.
+- When thyroid medication is needed for life.

-- You often have no appetite.
+- That you often have no appetite.

 - Being tired is much more than anyone else understands.